-The UNESCO World Heritage site, Kiyomizu-dera is one of the most iconic places to visit in Kyoto.
-This place is famous for its gorgeous wooden stage which is built without nails.
-This stage extends over a hillside offering mesmerising complete views of Kyoto.
+The UNESCO World Heritage site Kiyomizu-dera is one of the most iconic temples in Kyoto.
+This place is famous for its gorgeous wooden stage, which is built without nails.
+This stage extends over a hillside, offering mesmerising, complete views of Kyoto.
 The views from here are breathtaking during the cherry blossom and autumn foliage seasons in Japan.
-It temple was founded in 778 AD and is deeply rooted in Japanese as well as Buddhist traditions.
+Its temple was founded in 778 AD and is deeply rooted in Japanese as well as Buddhist traditions.
 Here, you can get to experience not only the great views but also the spiritual heritage of Kyoto.

 If you are wondering where to go in Kyoto, Fushimi Inari Taisha should be the priority location on your list.
 This impressive Shinto shrine is famous for its thousands of vermilion torii gates that create mesmerising trails leading up Mount Inari.
 The best part about hiking through these gates is that it offers a serene and almost mystical experience.
 We highly recommend arriving here early in the morning to enjoy the peaceful atmosphere before it gets crowded.